-Intrexon's significant share ownership position allows it to influence corporate matters.
+TS AquaCulture LLC's significant share ownership position allows it to influence corporate matters.

-Based solely on a Schedule 13D/A filed on October 29, 2018, by Randal J. Kirk, Intrexon, and Third Security, LLC ("Third Security"), as of issuance, Intrexon owns 8,239,199 shares of our common stock, or approximately 38.1% of our outstanding shares.
-In addition, entities controlled by Randal J. Kirk, including Third Security and its affiliates other than Intrexon, currently hold 837,554 shares of our common stock, or approximately 3.9% of our outstanding shares.
-Based on these holdings, Randal J. Kirk, Intrexon's Chairman, Chief Executive Officer, and controlling shareholder, and Third Security's Chief Executive Officer and Senior Managing Director, has reported control over approximately 42.0% of our outstanding shares.
-Given this, and our grant to Intrexon of certain rights to nominate members of our Board of Directors that are intended to ensure that Intrexon-nominated Board members represent a percentage of our Board that is proportionate to Intrexon's percentage ownership of our common stock, Intrexon will be able to significantly influence who serves on our Board of Directors and the outcome of matters required to be submitted to our shareholders for approval, including decisions relating to the outcome of any proposed merger or consolidation of our company.
-Intrexon's interests may not be consistent with those of our other shareholders.
-Furthermore, Intrexon's significant interest in us may discourage third parties from seeking to acquire control of us, which may adversely affect the market price of our common stock.
+Based solely on a Schedule 13D/A filed on October 31, 2019, by Randal J. Kirk ("Mr. Kirk"), Third Security, LLC ("Third Security"), TS AquaCulture LLC ("TS AquaCulture"), and Intrexon, as of issuance, TS AquaCulture owns 8,239,199 shares of our common stock, or approximately 38.1% of our outstanding shares.
+In addition, entities controlled by Mr. Kirk, including Third Security and its affiliates other than TS AquaCulture, currently hold 837,554 shares of our common stock, or approximately 3.9% of our outstanding shares.
+TS AquaCulture is managed by Third Security and is successor-in-interest to Intrexon under the Relationship Agreement entered into by AquaBounty and Intrexon dated as of December 5, 2012 (the "Relationship Agreement").
+Based on these holdings, Mr. Kirk, Intrexon's Chairman and Chief Executive Officer and Third Security's Chief Executive Officer and Senior Managing Director, has reported control over approximately 42.0% of our outstanding shares.
+Given this, and our grant to TS AquaCulture, as successor-in-interest to Intrexon under the Relationship Agreement, of certain rights to nominate members of our Board of Directors that are intended to ensure that TS AquaCulture-nominated Board members represent a percentage of our Board that is proportionate to TS AquaCulture's percentage ownership of our common stock, TS AquaCulture will be able to significantly influence who serves on our Board of Directors and the outcome of matters required to be submitted to our shareholders for approval, including decisions relating to the outcome of any proposed merger or consolidation of our company.
+TS AquaCulture's interests may not be consistent with those of our other shareholders.
+Furthermore, TS AquaCulture's significant interest in us may discourage third parties from seeking to acquire control of us, which may adversely affect the market price of our common stock.